 Lifestyle counseling is an approach to managing chronic pain that involves identifying, assessing, and modifying lifestyle factors contributing to an individual's pain.
 For example, lifestyle factors such as nutrition, physical activity, stress, sleep quality...

 Living with phantom limb pain can be a challenging experience.
 But, with the right treatment and coping strategies, you can reduce your pain and improve your quality of life.
-Here at Neuragenex, we employ a Neurofunctional Pain Management treatment plan consisting of a whole-person, non-opioid, non-chiropractic, non-invasive approach to reducing pain.
+We employ a Neuragenex Neurofunctional Pain Management treatment plan consisting of a whole-person, non-opioid, non-chiropractic, non-invasive approach to reducing pain.

 This involves a combination of FDA-cleared electroanalgesia treatment, IV therapy, and lifestyle counseling tailored to your individual needs.
 We also provide emotional support and guidance to help you manage your condition and live a more fulfilling life.
 Contact us today for more information about how we can help you achieve relief from phantom limb pain.